MDK-Packs/B-U585I-IOT02A_BSP/Projects/Platform/README.md

 Board: STMicroelectronics [B-U585I-IOT02A](https://www.st.com/en/evaluation-tools/b-u585i-iot02a.html)
 ------------------------------------------

-Device:            <b>STM32U585AII6QU</b>
+Device: **STM32U585AII6QU**
-System Core Clock: <b>160 MHz</b>
+System Core Clock: **160 MHz**

 This setup is configured using **STM32CubeMX**, an interactive tool provided by STMicroelectronics for device configuration.
 Refer to ["Create Projects with STM32Cube HAL and STM32CubeMX"](https://www.keil.com/pack/doc/STM32Cube/html/index.html) for additional information.

 For **STM32CubeMX** configuration settings please refer to [STM32CubeMX Configuration](RTE/Device/STM32U585AIIx/STCubeGenerated/STCubeGenerated.pdf).

 The Heap/stack settings and CMSIS-Driver assignments are configured in the configuration files of respective software components.

 The example project can be re-configured to work on custom hardware.
 Refer to ["Migrate STM32 Based Example Projects to Custom Hardware"](https://github.com/MDK-Packs/Documentation/tree/master/Porting_to_Custom_Hardware) for additional information.

 ### System Configuration